Te Auraki (The Return)

 We are working with relevant authorities in each of the countries to ensure the repatriations are conducted sensitively and in accordance with local requirements, regulations, and protocols.

 Families are providing the project team with their decisions on matters such as the location and timing of the re-interment, preferred funeral director, and any additional support they would like from the NZDF during the re-interments.
-This information allows the project team to develop an integrated plan and timeline for all of the repatriations.

 These plans include agreeing on the religious, spiritual, and cultural protocols that will be conducted during each stage of the journey home, identification protocols to ensure we meet New Zealand coronial requirements, departure ceremonies from countries, arrival ceremonies in New Zealand, and re-interments at sites and times chosen by families.